-Plant diseases and pests can be spread through international trade in plants and plant products to places they did not previously occur and cause major damage to agricultural or forestry crops and in the natural environment.
-A well-known example is the destruction of a large part of the European vineyards in the 19th century due to the introduction of the grape phylloxera from North America.
-A recent example is the olive tree mortality in southern Italy by contamination with the bacterium Xylella fastidiosa.
+Globalisation and international trade of plants and plant products have greatly increased the risk of introduction of plant diseases and pests in places they did not previously occur.
+Moreover, due to climate change, these organisms can survive in our regions, become established and cause major economic and ecological damages.
+A well-known example is the destruction of a large part of the European vineyards in the 19th century due to the introduction of grape phylloxera from North America.
+A recent example is the olive tree mortality in southern Italy by contamination with the bacterium Xylella fastidiosa originating from Central America.

 International Plant Protection Convention